Unity-Technologies/ml-agents/docs/Using-Docker.md

-- Since Docker runs a container in an environment that is isolated from the host machine, a mounted directory in your host machine is used to share data, e.g. the Unity executable, curriculum files and TensorFlow graph.
+- Since Docker runs a container in an environment that is isolated from the host machine, a mounted directory in your host machine is used to share data, e.g. the trainer configuration file, Unity executable, curriculum files and TensorFlow graph.
 For convenience, we created an empty `unity-volume` directory at the root of the repository for this purpose, but feel free to use any other directory.
 The remainder of this guide assumes that the `unity-volume` directory is the one used.

 ## Usage